Loading...

 Take the time to understand what documentation is needed to support your request.
 Ensure that you gather all the necessary information and meet the requirements specific to your condition to strengthen your application.

 The MCAT Accommodations Services operates with strict confidentiality, ensuring that your accommodation request and related documentation remain private.
-The information is only accessible to the relevant personnel involved in the review process.
+Furthermore, the information is only accessible to the relevant personnel involved in the review process.
 Medical schools receive your MCAT scores and application without indicating whether you received accommodations.

 It’s essential to understand that accommodations are granted to level the playing field and provide equal opportunities for all test-takers.
-The purpose is not to penalize or stigmatize individuals who require accommodations due to disabilities or qualifying conditions.
+As such, the purpose is not to penalize or stigmatize individuals who require accommodations due to disabilities or qualifying conditions.

 It’s important to note that medical schools value diversity and inclusion.
 They are committed to evaluating applicants holistically, considering various factors such as academic achievements, experiences, personal qualities, and demonstrated abilities.